Secure CheckoutPersonal information is secured with SSL technology.

 2. Genomic Imprinting

-Robert Feil: Institute of Molecular Genetics, CNRS UMR5535 and University of Montpellier I & II, 1919 route de Mende, 34293 Montpellier, France
+Robert Feil: Institute of Molecular Genetics, CNRS UMR5535 and University of Montpellier I and II, 1919 route de Mende, 34293 Montpellier, France

 3. Chromatin remodelling of the male genome during spermiogenesis and embryo development